KailyKinG/KailyKinG/README.md

-# Hi 👋, Me Llamo Jorge Bravo
+## Hi 👋, Me Llamo Jorge Bravo
-### Soy un apacionado desarrollador fullstack del Chile
+### Soy un Apacionado Desarrollador Full-Stack de Chile

 <!--
 **KailyKinG/KailyKinG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.